alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2024/2024-09-02-ruling-on-placing-wreath-on-grave.md

 ---
+date: 2024-09-02
+hijri: Safar 29, 1446
+lang: en
 layout: post
-publisher: alsalafiyyah@icloud.com
-title: "Ruling on placing a wreath on a grave"
-hijri: "Safar 29, 1446"
-source: "Fatawa Islamiyah 1/29"
-lang: en
-locale: en
-date: 2024-09-02
-category: [fatwas,funerals,bidah]
-note: false
-summary: "This practice is a bidah, and excess in terms of revering the dead, and it is similar to the practice of those who over-rever pious people."
+mass_edited: true
 muftis:
   shaykh:
-    - name: "Permanent Committee"
+  - name: Permanent Committee
-      url: "/biography/alifta/"
+    url: /biography/alifta/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Islamiyah 1/29
+summary: This practice is a bidah, and excess in terms of revering the dead, and it is similar to the practice of those who over-rever pious people.
+title: Ruling on placing a wreath on a grave
 ---

 ### Question: